ChengshunShang1996/logPDF/kratos_bugs_备忘录.md

     > pip : The term 'pip' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.

     Try "python -m pip install XXX"

+6. NameError: name 'GROUP_ID' is not defined

+    Possible reason: add "from KratosMultiphysics.DEMApplication import *" in your running file